SASHA-PAIS/A-Flask-web-app-for-inventory-management/README.md

 ## Overview

-The _index/summary_ page covers the summary of the system as it includes the location and product information alongwith the count of the unallocated products.
+The _index/summary_ page covers the summary of the entire system as it includes the location and product information alongwith the count of the unallocated products.
 On the _products_ page, we can add/edit/remove products from the system.
 The _location_ page covers similar functionality in the context of locations or warehouses.
-We can perform mvement of products on the _logistics_ page.
+We can perform movement of products on the _logistics_ page.
 It also maintains the history of the transactions in a tabular format.

 ## Usage